30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 Although Alphabet has published how much money it makes from the video platform, it has not revealed YouTube’s losses (if they have any).

-According to Google’s revenue breakdown by product, Nest generated $726 million in revenue in 2017 but lost $621 due to operating costs.
+According to Google’s revenue breakdown by product, Nest generated $3.2 billion in revenue in 2023 with a profit margin of 20%

 Nest has grown considerably over the past few years, even though its results are barely noticeable on Alphabet’s radar.
 The brand made $278 million in just the fourth quarter of 2017, almost as much as its total income for 2015.